JyotiSunkara/PUBG/README.md

 This is cause The Jölnir to fire a bullet at the point pointed at by the reticle in the centre of the screen.

 ## **`ESC`**
-The escape key quits the game :warning:
+The escape key quits the game! :warning:

 ## Playing
 ### Installation